You can display customisable text here

 Transactional emails such a password reset or account activation are essential to the functioning of the event platform.

-As standard, the MSG virtual event platform will not send marketing correspondence to the delegate, however, the event organiser may choose to send event specific marketing correspondence via email or post – this will be on an opt in basis at registration.
+As standard, the event platform will not send marketing correspondence to the delegate, however, the event organiser may choose to send event specific marketing correspondence via email or post – this will be on an opt in basis at registration.

 What are your data protection rights?

-MSG Broadcast ltd would like to make you fully aware of all your data protection rights, every user is entitled to the following:
+The event platform would like to make you fully aware of all your data protection rights, every user is entitled to the following:

 If you make a request, we have one month to respond to you.
 If you would like to exercise any of these rights, please contact us at the below contact details.